femou1/pb-handbooks/pb_gamerules.md

 [/details]

 * Autoclickers are not against the rules unless used as a way to bypass Roblox Anti-AFK.
-Moderators are allowed to kick AFK-ing players who are attempting to stay longer than designed while AFK.
+Moderators are allowed to temp-ban AFK-ing players (up to 3 days) who are attempting to stay longer than designed while AFK.
 -- However, using an auto-clicker to spam tools in an attempt to annoy other players can be removed from the game.
-This would fall under harassment.
+This would fall under the harassment.

 * Members are requested to be respectful with other players, hurtful and disrespectful comments will lead to an in-game mute, and report abuses being sent to Roblox to be dealt with by Roblox moderation.
 Repeat offenders may be banned.

 * Users with user/display names that bypass the filter to project slurs or other inappropriate phrases will be reported to Roblox and banned from the game.

-* Users with inappropriate clothing that is meant to bypass the Roblox ToS will be reported to Roblox and banned from the game until the clothing item in question is deleted by Roblox.
+* Users with inappropriate clothing that is meant to bypass the Roblox ToS will be reported to Roblox and banned for 7 days on the first offense.
+A second offense will be permanent until appealed.
+-- Inappropriate UGC emotes fall under this category as well.

 * Pinewood Builders has several subdivisions that can provide tools/weapons to members of those subdivisions.
 Members receiving tools from their subdivision are to follow the handbook from the respective subdivision.
-The official group handbooks can be found here on the DevForum ([PBST](https://devforum.roblox.com/t/pinewood-builders-security-team-handbook/2130825), [TMS](https://devforum.roblox.com/t/the-mayhem-syndicate-handbook/595758), and [PET](https://devforum.roblox.com/t/pinewood-emergency-team-handbook/2130240) respectively)
+The official group handbooks can be found here on the DevForum ([PBST](https://devforum.roblox.com/t/pinewood-builders-security-team-handbook/2130825), [TMS](https://devforum.roblox.com/t/the-mayhem-syndicate-handbook/3281561), and [PET](https://devforum.roblox.com/t/pinewood-emergency-team-handbook/3323409) respectively)

 * Users who join to raid with others are asked to follow game rules.
 Raids that are not following game rules will lead to moderation being taken against the group in question.